split-banner-image

 “Mutations in CHEK2 are more common than BRCA1 or BRCA2, but they cause a more moderate risk of breast cancer.”

-“So they’re not associated with the high risk, they’re not associated with ovarian cancer, and in a way, looking at the family history might give you just as much information as finding a mutation in CHEK2.”
+“They’re not associated with the high risk, they’re not associated with ovarian cancer, and in a way, looking at the family history might give you just as much information as finding a mutation in CHEK2,” she said.

 Listen to the podcast